Society vs humanity: in contrast to the community, the society is self-serving and exclusive, and therefore anti-humane.

 The community, on the other hand, is largely disinterested in appearances.

 The next distinguishing characteristic between community and society, and one that is not so obvious nor so consistent, involves personal relationships.
 In a community, one’s value is one’s character, which includes honesty, affability, and consideration for others.
 As a result, members of a community tend to be extremely loyal and form life-long commitments, first to their families, but also to friends and business associates.
+Communities are structured like a network.

 In contrast, standing in a society is based entirely on rank.
 Personal character is unimportant, although the public appearance of certain honorable behaviors is useful for maintaining status; this leads to an almost requisite duplicity and hypocrisy.
 It is, of course, also important to appear to be loyal to those of a higher social standing.
 But ‘appearance’ is once again the operative term, because members of a society are loyal only until the opportunity for advancement presents itself, and then they move quickly and ruthlessly.
 So in the society, treachery replaces loyalty, and relationships are temporary, ad hoc, and quickly discarded.
 As I heard one particularly ruthless and ambitious man declare, “No permanent friends, no permanent enemies.”
 This strategy reached a shocking height – or abysmal depth, depending on whether you prefer community or society – among the ancient Roman aristocracy, where it was not uncommon to put to death close friends (Et tu, Brute?) and even family members, including one’s parents, spouse, siblings, and children, either for personal ambition or simple expedience.
 Clearly the dishonesty and rudeness that are anathema in the community, are coin of the realm in the society.
+In start contrast to the community’s network, society tends to be a hierarchy; as the French called it, une cascade de mépris, a cascade of contempt.

 An important aspect of status in the society is condescension and abuse.
 The classes below are to be excluded and derided, those above are to be followed and pandered to.
 And so societies are also highly divided, and divisive.